matje/draft-obsolete-dlv/draft-ietf-dnsop-obsolete-dlv.md

 registry service it is unlikely that there is a real benefit for the protocol on the Internet nowadays.

 One other possible reason to keep DLV is to distribute trust anchors for private enterprises.
-However it was never the intention for DLV to be used for this purpose, and DLV has some properties that do not entirely fit this use case:

-* It would be more desirable if the trust anchors for internal zones have a higher priority than the public trust anchors, but DLV works as a fallback.
-* Since the zones are related to private networks, it would make more sense to make the internal network more secure to avoid name redirection, rather than complicate the DNS protocol.
+The authors are not aware of any such use of DLV.

-Given these arguments, plus its fairly limited use case, and the above disadvantages to keep DLV, it is probably not worth the effort of maintaining the DLV mechanism.
+All things considered it is probably not worth the effort of maintaining the DLV mechanism.

 # Moving DLV to Historic Status